 The Federation employs a small staff team to provide administrative and library support.

 Charlotte is responsible for all aspects of administration of the Common Awards delivered by the Cambridge Theological Federation, and is the key contact with Durham University for these programmes.
-She is seconded to the CTF from her post as Taught Programmes Officer at Ridley Hall.

 Gavin studied Mathematics before embarking on a long and slightly varied career in IT, the computers are much smaller and faster now.
 He once worked on a computer system that appears with Tom Baker (The Fourth Doctor) in an advertisement.
 In his spare time he likes to be walking, running, gardening or reading P G Wodehouse, although not necessarily in that order.
 He enjoys the Botanic Gardens and enthusiastically encourages you to visit them as often as you can.